Ohara Koson: Biography

-Through his association with Watanabe, Ohara's work was exhibited abroad, and his prints sold well, particularly in the United States.
+Through his association with Watanabe, for whom he produced ōban-format prints in unusually vivid colours, and with the support and promotion of Ernest Fenollosa, Ohara's work was exhibited abroad, and his prints sold well, particularly in the United States.
+He was appointed professor at the newly founded Tokyo University of the Arts (Tokyo Geijutsu Daigaku) and served as a consultant to the Tokyo National Museum.
+Largely unknown in Japan during most of his career, his prints had to be reimported once they became popular there from 1970 onward.
 He was active designing prints until at least 1935, and died at his home in Tokyo in 1945.

 His work is held in several museums worldwide, including the Toledo Museum of Art, the Brooklyn Museum, the British Museum, the University of Michigan Museum of Art, the Chazen Museum of Art, the Museum of Fine Arts, Boston, the Harvard Art Museums, the Rijksmuseum, the Carnegie Museum of Art, the Saint Louis Art Museum, the Indianapolis Museum of Art, the Museum of New Zealand, the Museum of Anthropology at the University of British Columbia, the Birmingham Museum of Art, the John and Mable Ringling Museum of Art, and the Clark Art Institute.

 The Manggha museum in Krakow, Poland held a large retrospective in 2021 from the collection of Romanian musical artist Adrian Ciceu, brother of Eugen Cicero.